 Boyd was an Air Force fighter pilot and consultant to the Pentagon whose ideas revolutionized the military theory and presented the rest of us with an invaluable strategy for trading the markets and dealing with life in general.
 His theory, developed from observing air combat between opposing jet fighters over Korea, concluded that the critical factor in responding to an event was time.

 In what so often becomes a survival of the fittest situation – in markets as well as in life – Boyd noted that "The pilot who goes through the OODA cycle in the shortest time prevails because his opponent is caught responding to situations that have already changed."

 His cycle – constantly resetting itself – consists of four overlapping procedures: Observe, Orient, Decide, and Act.
 The pilot on either side who was able to move through this process with the greatest precision and the most speed, won.

 It's simple, straightforward, and repeatable.
 Apply this concept directly to your investments.
-(Indeed, as you come to understand and are able to use it, you will almost certainly find that its application extends to just about every facet of your life.)
+Indeed, as you come to understand and can use it, you will almost certainly find that its application extends to just about every facet of your life.
 To illustrate an investment example, let's look at silver (or you can substitute another metal).

 You MUST Preserve Your Psychological Capital!

 Most of us think there's just one kind of capital in our investment account.
 There's a second one – arguably as important as the funds listed in your brokerage statement.
 It is your Psychological Capital – the mental ability to keep trading the markets in a sustainable, optimistic way.
 Draw down your emotional capital below a certain point – and you may be finished as an investor.